Hair Removal

 What hair removal treatments are available?

-Various hair removal treatments are available, including options to use at home and carried out at spas or beauty salons.
-Some common hair removals methods used include;
+Various hair removal treatments are available, including options for use at home and those performed at spas or beauty salons.
+Some common hair removal methods used include;

 • Waxing